sbbjss/currency-converter/README.md

 ```
 Alternatively, you can manually run the backend and frontend by using relevant commands specified in respective package.json files.
 For manual boot, remember to install dependencies for each application by running `npm install` in `backend/services/transactions` and `frontend/currency-converter`.

+## Environment Variables
+It is expected to run backend with one's own Freecurrency API key.
+Make sure to `cp .env.example .env` and replace the placeholder with your own key.